Skip to main content

 Satisfactory Performance

-Satisfactory performance is making ten sample reports in agreement with the consensus/reference HLA-B*57:01 status in a year.
+Satisfactory performance is making ten sample reports in agreement with the consensus/reference HLA type in a year per drug that they have registered for.

 Laboratories with unsatisfactory performance will receive written notification of their status and will be expected to reply to UK NEQAS for H&I detailing their corrective actions.
 For UK laboratories, unsatisfactory performance will be reported to UK NQAAP for Immunology.
 For UK laboratories, failure to reply or replies deemed unsatisfactory are likely to be further actioned by UK NQAAP for Immunology.